9/2018 – Terracrete blocks provide permeable storm water control

 After, with the development in progress.

 The Terracrete blocks are being filled with a bio-charcoal material and mushroom spores, the former to absorb pollutants in the water and the latter to recharge the charcoal and keep it fit for purpose.
-Specific plants are currently being grown in a nursery to be planted in and around the blocks, these were chosen for their water purification properties, as the storm water from this channel ultimately ends in the Berg river.
+Specific plants are currently being grown in a nursery to be planted in and around the blocks, these were chosen for their water purification properties, as the storm water from this channel ultimately ends in the Berg River.
 The channel banks above the blocks are being planted with grass.

 Preparing drainage channel prior to planting: